 1. Quote, signing of the contract and project procedure

-The business relationship exists between the agency and contracting party.
+The business relationship is between the agency and contracting party.
 Contact by the contracting party with any third party involved in providing a particular service is permitted only with the agreement of the agency.
 Complaints against third parties can be handed over to the contracting party.

 The agency is not responsible for the content of translated documents.
 The contracting party is fully responsible for the points of view and opinions expressed.
-The agency reserves the right of admission regarding the translation of documents of content that it considers inappropriate, morally incorrect, that challenges public order or that may be considered illicit.
+The agency reserves the right of admission or otherwise regarding the translation of documents of content that it considers inappropriate, morally incorrect, that challenges public order or that may be considered illicit.

-The contracting party is responsible for submitting documents that are linguistically acceptable and clearly legible in terms of both content and format.
+The contracting party is responsible for submitting documents that are clear, linguistically acceptable and clearly legible in terms of both content and format.

 2. Rights of use of translations

-Both parties agree to guarantee confidentiality and will ensure that they do not communicate information about their business relationship or allow third parties access to this information.
+Both parties agree to guarantee confidentiality and will ensure that they do not disclose information about their business relationship or allow third parties access to this information.
 This applies especially to the content of documents to be translated, price agreements and fees, and to the translation process.
-Making this information public is only permitted where a legal infringement would occur if the information remained unexposed, or if the information is in itself public property.
+Making this information public is only permitted where a legal infringement would occur if the information remained undisclosed, or if the information is in itself public property.